Gillian Goddard, MD

-Does Elevated Testosterone Mean I Have PCOS?
+Does Elevated Testosterone Mean I Have PMOS?

 Q&A on diagnosis

 When I was young, I had elevated levels of testosterone, and I do have a lot of hair on my upper lip and chin/neck.
 However, I have never had cysts on my ovaries and got pregnant very easily.
-Because I have the first two symptoms, does it automatically mean I have PCOS?
+Because I have the first two symptoms, does it automatically mean I have PMOS?

 —Hormonally Hairy

-The root of all this confusion is twofold: the name of the syndrome is misleading (see below), and a diagnosis of PCOS is made on a clinical basis, meaning there is no one lab test or radiology test that says a woman does or does not have PCOS.
+The root of all this confusion is twofold: the name of the syndrome is misleading (see below), and a diagnosis of PMOS is made on a clinical basis, meaning there is no one lab test or radiology test that says a woman does or does not have PMOS.
 Basically, doctors like me are supposed to rule out some other diseases that can cause similar symptoms and consider your overall presentation and come to a conclusion.
 It isn’t surprising that we disagree sometimes.

 Community Guidelines